 Have you heard from friends about a secret investment circle or a club or game where you invest $5000 and get $40,000 back?

-What about art investment where the artworks seem terribly overpriced and the investment income is related to the number of people you recruit, not the art itself?
-Or the ads on telegraph poles that offer amazing opportunities?
+Or seen the ads on telegraph poles that offer amazing opportunities?
 Get rich NOW!
 Work from home!
-Ring me and find out how!!!!
+Ring me and find out how!!!

-Be careful, as these could be pyramid schemes and you are risking your money if you invest in them.
+Be careful, as these could be pyramid schemes, and you're risking your money if you invest in them.

 The promoters of MLMs encourage participants to set up distribution networks with their friends or colleagues and they pay commissions based on sales by the participants, by their distributors and by their distributors' distributors, and further down the chain.
 So the set-up is very much like a pyramid.